lmunier/ik-geo/README.md

 R = [[0, 0, 1], [0, 1, 0], [-1, 0, 0]]
 t = [-1, 3, 0]

-# For a single one with 0 error, or for the best least squares solution
+# For all possible solutions, as well as whether or not they are least squares
 solutions = robot.get_ik(R, t)

 # For all possible IK solutions sorted by error